deeplearning4j/deeplearning4j/quickstart.md

 ![run IntelliJ example](../img/Install_IntJ_3.png)
 Right-click the file to run.

-## Using DL4J In Your Own Projects: A Minimal pom.xml File
+## Using DL4J In Your Own Projects: Configuring the POM.xml File

 To run DL4J in your own projects, we highly recommend using Maven for Java users, or a tool such as SBT for Scala.
 The basic set of dependencies and their versions are shown below.
 This includes: